-The APPG on Social Media has recently concluded an inquiry into “Selfie Generation: what’s behind the rise of self-generated indecent images of children online?” at the end of 2021.
+The APPG on Social Media concluded an inquiry into “Selfie Generation: what’s behind the rise of self-generated indecent images of children online?” at the end of 2021.
 After hearing evidence from academics, charities, law enforcement and industry, we hope that the following 10 recommendations will be useful in shaping the Online Safety Bill, the future role of industry in safeguarding children online, and Government departments, schools, law enforcement, charities and parents in providing a whole societal approach to online child protection.

 The APPG has put forward a number of policy recommendations including the following: